Pupil Premium Funding

 Objective: To improve progress of pupil premium pupils so that it is at least in line with their peers both within school and nationally.

-- Deployment of a Pupil Premium HTLA focused on supporting identified underachieving students across the curriculum but particularly in English and maths
+• Deployment of a Pupil Premium HTLA focused on supporting underachieving students across the curriculum but particularly in English and maths

-- Provision of after school bespoke tutoring in English and maths
+• Provision of 1:1 and small-group tutoring in English and maths

-- Provisions of resources and equipment including revision guides, materials for Design and Technology, examination kits, trip assistance and uniform
+• Provisions of resources and equipment including revision guides, Design and Technology materials, exam kits, trip assistance, music lessons and uniform

 Increasing Attendance and Engagement